2012–2015 unrest in Romania

 After sweeping victory in legislative election on 9 December 2012, Victor Ponta – supported by the Social Liberal Union – was named Prime Minister of Romania.
 His mandate was marked by corruption scandals and street protests.
 The demonstrations had various causes, among them the tax hikes, the exploitation of shale gas through hydraulic fracturing and the Roșia Montană Project.
 Hundreds of thousands of people, including doctors, teachers, students and laborers, took to the street to shout their dissatisfaction regarding his policies.
 Employees in transport and health system triggered several strikes in this period.
 Although mainly peaceful, the protests degenerated in some cases in clashes between demonstrators and law enforcers.
 Ponta Government was accused by national and international organizations of excessive use of force in the Revolt of Pungești.
-Ethnic Hungarians started a series of protests for the autonomy of Szeklerland, while the unionist movements (Action 2012) demanded the unification of Romania and Moldova, both in Romania and over the Prut.
+Ethnic Hungarians started a series of protests for the autonomy of Szeklerland, while the unionist movements (Action 2012) demanded the unification of Moldova and Romania, both in Romania and over the Prut.

 In the winter of 2014, the ruling alliance collapsed, after internal tensions between PSD and PNL.
 The National Liberal Party left the alliance and merged with the Democratic Liberal Party to form the largest right-wing party in Romania in the post-revolutionary period.
 In the summer of the same year, Victor Ponta from PSD and Klaus Iohannis from PNL launched their candidatures for the presidential election.
 To everyone's surprise, ethnic German Klaus Iohannis won the election.
 Ponta's failure was mainly due to irregularities concerning the voting process in diaspora and numerous corruption scandals involving figures from the party he leads.
 During the electoral campaign, people protested against Victor Ponta and members of his government, inasmuch as thousands of Romanian citizens in diaspora were prevented from exercising their right to vote due to bad organization of the election process.